lolski/grakn-twitter-example/README.md

 ```

-## Performing Simple Queries
+## Crafting And Performing Simple Queries

-### Building The Query

 We will perform a query which will count the number of tweet a user has posted since the program started.
-We can achieve it by leveraging the aggregate query feature.
+It can be achieved it by utilizing the aggregate query feature.

-Let's look at how we can build it step-by-step.
-Get a `QueryBuilder` object for composing the query.
+Let's look at how we can build it step-by-step, start by creating a `QueryBuilder` object for composing the query.

 ```java
 QueryBuilder qb = graknGraph.graql();
 ```

+Now let's begin crafting the query.
+For this tutorial, let's create a `match` query where we retrieve both the `user` and `tweet`.

+We will bind them into `var`s which will be named... `user` and `tweet`, respectively.
+Notice how we deliberately assign the `var`s  identical names as the respective entity types.
+This is not a necessity and in practice, you are free to name them anything you want.

-First we need to select all `tweet` entities we have stored along with the `user` who posted it.
-Pay attention to how we also supply the `tweeted` relation as part of the condition.
+Also, pay attention to how we also supply the `tweeted` relation as part of the condition.

 ```java
 qb.match(